Trade School Programs for Women

 Get hired sooner

 Skilled trades require specialized knowledge and training and can lead to a thriving, high-demand career in a shorter timeline than many other fields.
-At IYRS, our accredited programs take between six and 20 months to complete.
+At IYRS, our programs take between six and 20 months to complete.
 Since our course of study includes an externship, students graduate with on-the-job experience to add to their resumes.
 This combination of knowledge, skill, and experience can help make it easier for women in skilled trades to land a job upon graduation.

 Better return for your investment and less student loan debt